BPCI-Robotics/notebook-24-25/notebook.md

 ...

 # About us
 Hello!
 We are the VEX robotics team at Birchmount Park Collegiate Institute in Scarborough, ON.
 We have been active for about two years.
 In that time, we learned a lot as we worked together, failed, and triumphed.
 Our team is composed of exceptionally bright students who are either in the gifted program or might as well be in it.
-Our members have different strengths, and are really able to exercise their talents in the Robotics room.
+Our members have different strengths, and have the opportunity to express their talents in the robotics room.

+{{team_photo.png|1.0}}

-## Our members
+## Our members (left to right)

+* **Turhan**: Programmer, Builder
-* **Aseer**: Programmer, Notebooker
+* **Wesley**: Programmer, Builder
 * **Colin**: Builder/Designer, Driver
-* **Daniel**:
 * **Rohan**: Driver
-* **Turhan**: Programmer, Builder/Designer
+* **Aseer**: Programmer, Notebooker
 * **Tyler**: Builder/Designer
-* **Wesley**: Builder/Designer, Programmer
+* **Wadid**: kinda just there
+* **Daniel**: Builder, Strategy/Scouting

 We will now walk you through the various robots and designs that we have worked on in the past, and what we learned from them.
 Everything we learned from our previous designs would enable us to create better and better robots, eventually culminating in the robot we brought to this competition.